 The Republic of Korea in August 2013 (DS464) and China in December of the same year (DS471) requested WTO consultations, claiming that the US applied the zeroing methodology in cases where targeted dumping was determined.
 The Republic of Korea then requested the establishment of a panel in December of the same year after taking into consideration the results of the above-mentioned consultations.
-At present, Panel examinations on DS464 are ongoing.
+At present, the Panels have completed their examination in DS464 and DS471, but Panel reports have not yet been distributed.
+With regard to the 21st administrative review (for the period from May 2009 to April 30, 2010) for AD measures on Japanese ball bearings and parts, the US domestic industry filed a complaint with a US court (the Court of International Trade) in March 2015 claiming that the failure of the Department of Commerce to use differential pricing analysis in calculation of dumping margins was in violation of U.S. laws and regulations.